 Here is an example of Violet’s initialized and descriptive name sign:

-American Sign Language Sign Name for Kamla Harris
+American Sign Language Sign Name for Kamala Harris

-Kamala Harris’ name sign was created by a team of Black and Indian Deaf women, Smita Kothari, Ebony Gooden, Kavita Pipalia, Candace Jones, who worked together for several weeks.
-These women group worked collaboratively to come up with a list of possible sign names, and then sent out a public survey to the Deaf community at large to collect their votes from February 1 to 5, 2021.
+Kamala Harris’ name sign was created by a team of Black and Indian Deaf women, Smita Kothari, Ebony Gooden, Kavita Pipalia, and Candace Jones, who worked together for several weeks.
+This women’s group worked collaboratively to come up with a list of possible sign names and then sent out a public survey to the Deaf community at large to collect their votes from February 1 to 5, 2021.
 VP Kamala’s name sign was voted on and decided.

-American Sign Language & Deaf Culture – The Deaf Community’s Reactions to VP Kamla Harris’s New Name
+American Sign Language & Deaf Culture – The Deaf Community’s Reactions to VP Kamala Harris’s New Name

 However, this process wasn’t always positive.
 Some negativity was involved.
 It was because those who were involved in the white Deaf community, especially men, would always share demeaning, belittling, negative, destructive, mean, and awful comments, awful emails, awful videos, and awful vlogs.
 They think that we’re pushing them aside, which isn’t true.
 We value Black and Indian Deaf women’s voices and want to make sure that their voices are not censored.
 So, I am hoping that this process will teach everyone in the Deaf community to acknowledge that we have a problem.
 We need to talk about it.”